MalihehIzadi/ml4se/index.md

 so do your homework first!

-* **Lecturers**: The course is supervised by Maliheh Izadi, who is responsible for the content and the assignments.
+* **Lecturers**: The course is supervised by Maliheh Izadi, who is responsible for the content and the project.

 * **Course deliverables**: To finish the course you will need to: